CANADA FX DEBT-C$ flat with inflation data as expected

 Traders may also be avoiding major commitments in the lead up to Tuesday's Bank of Canada rate announcement and Thursday's Monetary Policy Report, when a forecast of a slightly less dismal economy could surface.
 [ID:nN15348944]

-Domestic bond prices were up across the curve, underpinned by continued safe-haven demand as investors fretted about the impact of the possible bankruptcy of lender CIT Group (CIT.N: Quote).
+Domestic bond prices were up across the curve, underpinned by continued safe-haven demand as investors fretted about the impact of the possible bankruptcy of lender CIT Group (CIT.N).
 (Editing by Jeffrey Hodgson)